Skip to content

 • mutual vulnerability

-These fantasies often reflect the need for closeness, reassurance, and belonging.
+These reflect needs for closeness, reassurance and belonging.

 • understand hidden desires